Research

 Politics of gentrifying neighborhoods

 My ongoing research project with Tom Ogorzalek and Matt Nelsen examines how gentrification shapes political experiences and attitudes, drawing on the Chicago Metropolitan Area Neighborhood Survey (CMANS), an original survey that included oversamples of rapidly changing neighborhoods and suburbs in the Chicago area.
-This includes two papers:

 The emergence of factional politics in Chicago City Council